vikramkumaran/ConvertNumber/README.md

 # Build Code

 Just to keep things simple in terms of dependency on other tools, the build script is a bash script.
-In an ideal situation we would be using Maven/Gradle/ANT todo the build.
+In an ideal situation we would be using Maven/Gradle/ANT to build.
 I have not used them in this version of the code.

 To run the build script